chessgriffin/obsd-minecraft/README.md

 Enter the path to the 'native-lwjgl.sh' script from Step 7.
 Then click "Save Profile" and then "Play."

-10. Enjoy playing Minecraft on OpenBSD.
+Step 10.
+Enjoy playing Minecraft on OpenBSD.

 Attributions:
 [1] http://devnull.sig11.fr/minecraft/HOWTO_MINECRAFT_ON_FREEBSD.txt